ufsitblue/ufsitblue.github.io/ncae/ncae_vids_notes.md

 * The question now, is: How do we setup #2?
     - That is, how do we set up SSH keys to log in without user passwords?

+### The easy, painless way to do all of the stuff below

+Those were a lot of steps to configure an ssh key authentication for one user.
+Let's make it easier:

+1. Generate a new key for a different user, e.g. `ssh-keygen -t ecdsa -f /home/sandbox/id_sandbox_key`
+2. Use the __ssh-copy-id__ command: `sudo ssh-copy-id -i /home/sandbox/id_sandbox_key sandbox@192.168.8.2`
+    - The above command was ran on the Ubuntu MiniHack machine (the web server)
+    - The result of the command is that we now have an `authorized_keys` file on the sandbox user that contains the public key that we recently generated, and subsequently, we logged into our own machine through SSH.

+__Keep reading below for the manual way to do all of this (good to understand)__.

 ### The <user home directory>/.ssh/authorized_keys file